BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 ![Schema representing 4 empty slots](/images/posts/2024-11-22-tvjs-scroll-performance-enhancement/empty-slots.png)

-Each cell is connected to the store and uses its own index as selection parameter to get the corresponding item in the store (Cell of index 0 gets the first item, cell of index 1 gets the second…)
+Each cell is connected to the store and uses its own index as selection parameter to get the corresponding item in the store (cell of index 0 gets the first item, cell of index 1 gets the second, etc.)

 ![Schema representing 4 slots with rendered items inside](/images/posts/2024-11-22-tvjs-scroll-performance-enhancement/filled-slots.png)

 At this point, only a subset of the list is rendered, as many items as the static array has cells.

 Horizontal scroll is managed by incrementing the selection index upon user input (e.g., pressing the right arrow key).
-Using the same array, each cell now selects from the store the item for its index plus an “offset,” that describes how much the list is scrolled.
+Using the same array, each cell now selects from the store the item for its index plus an “offset” that describes how much the list is scrolled.

 ![Schema representing 4 slots with rendered items inside](/images/posts/2024-11-22-tvjs-scroll-performance-enhancement/filled-slots-with-offset.png)

-By switching items to a cell over at every user input, we achieve a visual scroll, with only a subsection of the list displayed on screen.
+By offsetting the items at every user input (negative offset to move the items to the right and positive offset to move the items to the left), we achieve a visual scroll, with only a subsection of the list displayed on screen.

 ![Animation showing a scrolling list.gif](/images/posts/2024-11-22-tvjs-scroll-performance-enhancement/scrolling.gif)